FStarLang/FStar/README.md

      All these binaries are available separately.

-     In order to use F*, you will need to separately download Z3 binaries and place them in this directory.
+     In order to use F*, you will need to separately download Z3 4.3.1 binaries and place them in this directory (or somewhere in your path).
 You can fetch these binaries from z3.codeplex.com.

   examples/